 A person who is competent in quantitative reasoning possesses the skills and knowledge necessary to apply the use of logic, numbers, and mathematics to deal effectively with common problems and issues.
 A person who is quantitatively literate can use numerical, geometric, and measurement data and concepts, mathematical skills, and principles of mathematical reasoning to draw logical conclusions and to make well-reasoned decisions.
+DCC graduates will demonstrate the ability to:

-- 6.1 use logical and mathematical reasoning within the context of various disciplines; - 6.2 interpret and use mathematical formulas;

-- 6.3 interpret mathematical models such as graphs, tables, and schematics and draw inferences from them: - 6.4 use graphical, symbolic, and numerical methods to analyze, organize, and interpret data: - estimate and consider answers to mathematical problems in order to determine reasonableness; - 6.6 represent mathematical information numerically, symbolically, and visually, using graphs and charts
+- use logical and mathematical reasoning within the context of various disciplines; - · interpret and use mathematical formulas; - interpret mathematical models such as graphs, tables, and schematics and draw inferences from them; - use graphical, symbolic, and numerical methods to analyze, organize, and interpret data; - estimate and consider answers to mathematical problems in order to determine reasonableness; and - represent mathematical information numerically, symbolically, and visually, using graphs and charts.